 - On-site with an approved invigilator from our invigilation network.
 Be sure your location is able to accommodate online exams.
 You cannot use your personal laptop for on-site online exams.

 - At home or work with a virtual invigilator.
-AU is running an exam pilot project that provides invigilation through a webcam and a high-speed Internet connection.
+AU is working with ProctorU that provides invigilation through a webcam and a high-speed Internet connection.
 You can use your personal laptop with virtual invigilation, as long as it meets the minimum technical requirements.
 There is an invigilation fee to use this service.

 Check the Evaluation section of your course syllabus to find out if your course has an online exam.